laristra/cinch/README.md

 For new releases, this approach may not be optimal.
-In this case, cinch allows you to override the automatic versioning by specifying a static version to cmake via the CINCH\_STATIC\_VERSION option.
+In this case, cinch allows you to override the automatic versioning by specifying a static version to cmake via the STATIC\_VERSION option.
 Simply set this to the desired version and it will be used.

 ## Unit Tests with GoogleTest: ENABLE\_UNIT\_TESTS (default OFF)